 individual strengths and resources.

-Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
+Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA Accreditation’s Service Sections.
 The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.

-Examples: Workplace accommodations can include, but are not limited to: accessible parking, public transportation stops close to the program site, elevators, reduced work hours or more frequent breaks, specially designed work stations, enlarged print, special lighting, or text-based telecommunications equipment.
+Examples: Workplace accommodations can include, but are not limited to: accessible parking, public transportation stops close to the program site, elevators, reduced work hours or more frequent breaks, specially designed workstations, enlarged print, special lighting, or text-based telecommunications equipment.

 VOC 4: Vocational Planning and Monitoring

-Each person participates in the development and ongoing review of a vocational plan that is the basis for the delivery of appropriate services and support.
+Individuals are the primary decision-makers in the development and ongoing review of a vocational plan that is the basis for the delivery of appropriate services and support.

+Interpretation: Generally, all decisions are made with the informed consent of the individual.
+While informed consent is not necessarily written, the fact that consent was given should be noted in the individual's case record.